2009 Major League Baseball postseason: (1) Los Angeles Dodgers vs. (3) St. Louis Cardinals

-This was the third postseason meeting in the history of the Cardinals-Dodgers rivalry (1985 and 2004).
+This was the third postseason meeting in the history of the Cardinals-Dodgers rivalry (1985, 2004).
 The Dodgers swept the Cardinals to advance to the NLCS for the second year in a row.

 A two-run homer from Matt Kemp in the bottom of the first gave the Dodgers a lead they wouldn’t relinquish as they took Game 1.
 Game 1 set a postseason record for runners left on base combined between the two teams with 30.
 Game 2 marked Clayton Kershaw’s postseason debut, and while he wouldn’t get the win (that would go to George Sherrill, the Dodgers won 3-2 to take a 2–0 series lead headed to St. Louis.
 Vicente Padilla pitched seven innings of shutout baseball as the Dodgers won 5-1 to complete the sweep.

 Both teams would meet again in the NLCS in 2013, the NLDS in 2014, and the Wild Card Game in 2021, with the Cardinals winning the former two and the Dodgers winning the latter.